muratk5n/thirdwave/en/README.md

 ---

 Marc Lamont Hill is good on Al Jazeera.
-He asked tough q to an official on vax patents and gov funding - the guy was sweatin
+He asked tough q to an official on vax patents and gov funding - that guy was sweatin'

 ---